Guides

 How to Grip a Dart

-The grip is the foundation of your throw.
-It's how you connect with the dart, and it directly affects your control, release and accuracy.
-There is no single "correct" grip — professionals use everything from 2 fingers to 5.
-But there are principles that apply to everyone.
+The grip is where everything starts.
+It's how you connect with the dart, and it affects everything — your control, your release, your accuracy.
+There's no single "correct" grip.
+Pros use anything from 2 fingers to 5.
+But there are principles that apply no matter how you hold it.

 The Basics

-• Thumb underneath — your thumb sits on the underside of the barrel, acting as the support and guide.
+• Thumb underneath — your thumb sits on the underside of the barrel.
+It's the support, the foundation.
 It's the most important finger in your grip

-• Index finger on top — your index finger rests on top of or slightly to the side of the barrel, providing direction and control
+• Index finger on top — rests on top or slightly to the side.
+This is your direction finger — it guides the dart

-• Middle finger for stability — your middle finger sits alongside or behind the index finger, adding extra control and balance
+• Middle finger for stability — sits alongside or behind the index finger.
+Adds balance and control

-• Ring finger (optional) — a 4th finger adds more stability but can make the release slightly less clean.
-Use it if it feels natural, skip it if it doesn't
+• Ring finger (optional) — a 4th finger adds stability but can make the release less clean.
+Use it if it feels right, don't force it if it doesn't

-• Pinky should NOT touch the barrel — if your pinky is gripping the dart, you're using too many fingers.
-Let it float free or tuck it away
+• Pinky stays away — if your pinky is touching the barrel, you're using too many fingers.
+Let it float or tuck it in

 Grip Types